Install Docker Engine - Enterprise on Windows ServersEstimated reading time: 7 minutes

 Install-Package -Name docker -ProviderName DockerMsftProvider -RequiredVersion 18.09 -Update -Force

-The required version must match any of the versions available in this json file: https://dockermsft.blob.core.windows.net/dockercontainer/DockerMsftIndex.json
+The required version number must match a versions available on the JSON index

 Uninstall Docker EE